Poonam-raj/Poonam-raj/README.md

 ### Hi there 👋, my name's Poonam
 #### I'm here to collab, contribute and ultimately help build better tools for a fairer world (ambitious?)

-Skills: JS / HTML / CSS / ANGULAR / PYTHON
+Skills: JS / TS / HTML / CSS / NextJS / React / Node

 - 🌱 I’m a Software Engineer and Mentor at Northcoders
 - 😄 Pronouns: she/her